Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/pure-math-sandbox/multiplication-terminal-digits.md

 ## Testing Our New Functions

-Let's see how our heatmap holds up.
+Let's see how our improvements hold up.
 To recreate our very first heatmap, we call our plotting function with parameters of 1, 10, and 1.
 This will evaluate products over a range of 1 to 10, and keep the single final digit.

 ```python
 print(plot_stripped_mult_table_any(1,10,1))